 - Manic Pixie Dream Girl: Sam is a male example.

-- My Sister Is Off Limits: Benny, though being Joon's brother, acts much like an Overprotective Dad, and is against Sam and Joon's relationship.
+- My Sister Is Off-Limits: Joon's brother Benny is against Sam and Joon's relationship.

 - Name and Name